Estimated reading time: 10 minutes

 This is the gap between reactive property ownership and preventative property management.
 And in a multi-unit building, that gap is measured in tens of thousands of dollars.

-Water damage is the single most common insurance claim in Canadian residential properties.
-According to the Insurance Bureau of Canada, insured losses from water and weather damage now routinely exceed $2 billion annually, and in 2024, total insured losses reached a record $8.5 billion, with flooding alone causing nearly $1 billion in damage across the GTA.
+Water damage is one of the most common insurance risks in Canadian residential properties.
+According to the Insurance Bureau of Canada, 2024 was a record year for severe weather-related insured losses in Canada, with flooding alone causing nearly $1 billion in damage across the GTA.
 The frequency is not surprising to anyone who manages multi-unit buildings.
 What surprises owners is the scale of the financial exposure when it happens to them.

 Insurance Bureau of Canada, 2024